jht1493/ICM-2020-Code/weeks/02_animation.md

 [sketch - make your own variable](https://editor.p5js.org/codingtrain/sketches/xPXNdPy17)

 In this sketch the variable circleX is used to control the location of the circle.
-The circle will move to the right indefinately.
+The circle will move to the right indefinitely.
 We'll use the math operator remainder to have the circle jump back to the left after it has passed the right edge of the canvas.

-The remainder operator will give the remainder when a number is divided by another.
+The remainder operator will give the remainder when a number (x) is divided by another (n).
 The net effect is that one value can be use to limit another value.
 Some examples:
 ```